gro-intelligence/api-client/_sources/setting-up-your-environment.md.txt

 1. Changing your password, or
-2. Using the "Regenerate Token" button in the API section of your Account menu (see instructions below) If you have your authentication token saved, performing either of these two actions will cause any applications using the old token to cease being able to contact the Gro API.
+2. Using the "Regenerate Token" button in the API section of your Account menu (see instructions below)

+If you have your authentication token saved, performing either of these two actions will cause any applications using the old token to cease being able to contact the Gro API.
 You will need to follow the instructions in Section 1 to retrieve your new token and update any such applications accordingly.

-To regenerate your authentication token, open the API tab in your Account menu as in Section 1.1, but instead of copying the authentication token, press the "Regenerate Token" button (see below).
+To regenerate your authentication token, open the API tab in your Account menu as in [Retrieving a token, Option 1: Using the Web App](#option-1-using-the-web-app-recommended), but instead of copying the authentication token, press the "Regenerate Token" button (see below).
 A prompt will appear to warn that any applications using the old token will need to be updated and to confirm your intent.

 ![regenerate-token.png](./_images/regenerate-token.png)

 ### Saving your token as an environment variable

 If you don't want to enter a password or token each time, you can save the token as an environment variable.
-Please consult your OS or IDE documentation for information on how to set environment variables, e.g. setting environment variables in Windows Powershell and Mac OS X/Linux.
 In some of the sample code, it is assumed that you have the token saved to your environment variables as `GROAPI_TOKEN`.

+Please consult your OS or IDE documentation for the most accurate and up-to-date information on how to set environment variables, e.g. setting environment variables in [Windows Powershell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-6) or [Mac OS X/Linux](https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x) or [Anaconda](https://anaconda-project.readthedocs.io/en/latest/user-guide/tasks/work-with-variables.html).
+As a quick guide, the following steps should work:

+#### For Windows 10:
+1. Click on start menu and search for "environment variables."
+Click on "Edit the system environment variables" option.
+2. In the "Advanced" tab, select the "Environment Variables..." button.
+3. Under the first section called "User variables for &lt;username&gt;," and click on the "New" button.
+4. Enter the information as follows:

+  Variable name: `GROAPI_TOKEN`

+  Variable value: `<insert your Gro API Token here>`

+5. Click OK

+Your environment variable should now be saved.
+You will likely need to close an re-open your IDE for the IDE to recognize the change.
+Whenever you run code that includes the code `os.environ['GROAPI_TOKEN']` it should automatically pull in your API Token.

+#### For Mac:
+1. Open up your terminal and type `open ~/.bash_profile`
+2. Add the following line: `export GROAPI_TOKEN="YOUR TOKEN HERE"`
+3. Save the file and close any shells you have open.
+The environment variable should be available next time you open a shell.